adamgruber/mochawesome-report-generator/README.md

 To develop locally, clone the repo and install dependencies.
 In order to test end-to-end you must also clone [mochawesome][2] into a directory at the same level as this repo.

-You can start the dev server with `npm run devserver`.
+You can install first `npm install`, then clone mochawesome into a directory at the same level as this repo, in mochawesome directory, install dependecies `npm install`, and then in this directory, start the dev server with `npm run devserver`.
 If you are working on the CLI, use `npm run dev:cli` to watch for changes and rebuild.

 ### Running Tests